 - If you are planning on attending worship in person, please register ahead each week.
 PLEASE do NOT just show up without registering.
 You may also register by calling 472-1534, Monday & Tuesday (9a-5p) or any other day/evening and when prompted enter extension 112.
 Registration will open each week the Sunday before and end on Saturday, the day before.
 We have our seating situated to comply with the 6’ Social Distancing guidelines.
 An usher will seat each person/family as you enter.
 You may want to get there a few minutes early but do not arrive more than 30 minutes early.

-- Our In Person service will begin at 10 a.m.!!!!
-Note that time change for the In Person gathering only.
-The Online service will be at our normal 10:45 a.m.
+- Our services will now begin at 10 a.m.!!!!
+Note that time change for all services.
+This includes our online service beginning this week.
 You’ll able to watch our weekly service and Sunday School teachings at westwoodlife.org, on our Facebook page and on Charter Channel 5 (10 a.m.) or Antenna TV Channel 27 (10 a.m.).

 - We will ONLY have 2 building entrances open: the main one that faces Georgetown Road (Green Entrance) and the one in the back under the drive thru (Red Entrance).